roh16/Wells_Fargo_Competition_1/README.md

 Some of the key conversation drivers in general are Goldmansachs,Morganstanley, Wall Street and classwarfare.
 And a guy whose named Theodwridis is also frequently mentioned in each banks’ topics, so we assume he is a guy who really has something to do with the bank industry.”Get college ready” is also a driver that may have something to do with students account.
-Deliverable C
-R Script

-Also we have attached the code in the submission file.
 Deliverable D
 Following are the topics for each of the Banks.

 Bank A